wolfspyre/puppet-eucalyptus/README.md

 The **eucalyptus::clc** class is responsible for the installation, configuration, and enablement of the CLC packages and services.

+The **eucalyptus::clc2** class is responsible for the installation, configuration, and enablement of the CLC packages and services.
+This is to allow for an HA CLC configuration.
+It generates the `$registerif` variable via a regex of the `$eucalyptus::conf::vnet_pubinterface` variable, and sets the `$host` variable from the `ipaddress_${registerif}` variable.

-The **eucalyptus::clc::config** class is responsible for initializing euca_conf, and exporting the virtual resources for `/var/lib/eucalyptus/keys/cloud-cert.pem`, `/var/lib/eucalyptus/keys/cloud-pk.pem`, and `/var/lib/eucalyptus/keys/euca.p12` as well as exporting the specific cloud's .p12 file
+The **eucalyptus::clc::config** class is responsible for initializing euca_conf, and exporting the file resources for `/var/lib/eucalyptus/keys/cloud-cert.pem`, `/var/lib/eucalyptus/keys/cloud-pk.pem`, and `/var/lib/eucalyptus/keys/euca.p12` as well as exporting an exec which generates the specific cloud's .p12 file.
+This seems to be to circumvent [this bug](http://projects.puppetlabs.com/issues/17216), which was fixed some time ago.

+The **eucalyptus::clc2::config** class is responsible for collecting the `/var/lib/eucalyptus/keys/cloud-cert.pem`, `/var/lib/eucalyptus/keys/cloud-pk.pem`, and `/var/lib/eucalyptus/keys/euca.p12` file resources, as well as the exec which generates the specific cloud's .p12 file.
+This seems to be to circumvent [this bug](http://projects.puppetlabs.com/issues/17216), which was fixed some time ago.

 The **eucalyptus::clc::install** class is responsible for the installation and enablement of the `eucalyptus-cloud` package and service

-The **eucalyptus::clc::reg** class is responsible for
+The **eucalyptus::clc::reg** class is responsible for collecting any exported exec's tagged with the `$cloud_name`.
+If the `eucalyptus::walrus::reg` class is included on this node, it must land before these resources.

+The **eucalyptus::clc2::reg** class is responsible for exporting the `reg_clc_${::hostname}` exec tagged with the `$cloud_name`.

+The **eucalyptus::cloud_properties** defined type is responsible for calling `euca-modify-property` to generate properties with specific values, unless `euca-describe-properties` lists the properties with the specific values.
+It is intended to configure the CLC without restarting services.

 The **eucalyptus::repo** class controls the eucalyptus repos.
 It can be tuned to not manage any yum repos if your setup is managing them elsewhere.